-'Customer' includes a Participant, potential Participant, and any other user of the Services.
+'Customer' includes a Participant, potential Participant, Employer or a Referring Provider, as relevant, and any other user of the Services.

-'Cybersafety Policy' means the Department's policy of that name as specified at clauses 31.16 to 31.18.
+'Cybersafety Policy' means the Department's policy of that name as specified at clauses 32.16 to 32.18.

-'Deed' means this document, as varied or extended by the Parties from time to time in accordance with this Deed, and includes any Conditions of Offer, the Particulars, any annexures, SCHEDULE $1-DEED\ AND\ BUSINESS\ DETAILS$, any Guidelines, any attachments and any documents incorporated by reference.
+'Deed' means this document, as varied or extended by the Parties from time to time in accordance with this Deed, and includes any Conditions of Offer, the Particulars, any annexures, the SCHEDULE - DEED AND BUSINESS DETAILS, any Guidelines, any attachments and any documents incorporated by reference.

-'Deed Commencement Date' means the earlier of 17 March 2022, or the date on which this Deed is signed by the last Party to do so.
+'Deed Commencement Date' means the later of 1 July 2022, or the date on which this Deed is signed by the last Party to do so.